RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ## Quick Start

-📺 Before starting, we strongly recommend that all users carefully watch this [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to understand the step-by-step process of designing a simple tree species.
+📺 Before starting, we also strongly recommend that all users carefully watch this [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to understand the step-by-step process of designing a simple tree species.

 This software is only runable on Windows PCs (we successfully tested on Win 10 and Win 11).